QA Engineer Cost: India vs. USA (2026 Full Breakdown)

 Three economic factors explain the India-U.S. cost gap for QA engineers — none of which reflect a difference in skill level.

 Cost of living differential.
-Bangalore, Hyderabad, and Pune — India's primary tech hubs — have a cost of living 60–75% lower than San Francisco, New York, or Austin.
+Pune and Rajkot — F5's primary India hubs — have a cost of living 60–75% lower than San Francisco, New York, or Austin.
 A QA engineer earning $25,000/year in India commands purchasing power equivalent to $90,000–$100,000 in a U.S. metro.
 F5 pays at the top quartile of the Indian market, making these highly competitive positions for the strongest local candidates.

 Labor supply depth.
 India's engineering graduate output — over 1.5 million annually — creates a large pool of QA professionals.
 The automation skill set has grown as India's IT services companies invested in Selenium, Cypress, and Playwright training programs throughout the 2010s and early 2020s.
 The result is a talent pool that has been building production automation frameworks for a decade.

 Purchasing power parity in currency terms.
-At 84–86 INR per USD (2025–2026), the exchange rate amplifies the purchasing power advantage for U.S. companies.
+At approximately 96 INR per USD (2026), the exchange rate amplifies the purchasing power advantage for U.S. companies.
 This is not arbitrage — it reflects real economic differences in cost structures between the two markets.

-Offshore QA shops provide project-based testing services, not dedicated engineers.
+Offshore QA shops provide project-based testing services, not full-time engineers assigned exclusively to one client.
 Client companies cannot direct daily work, build institutional knowledge, or integrate the engineer into sprint ceremonies.
-F5's dedicated model provides all the team integration benefits of a direct hire at a fraction of the cost.
+F5's exclusive-assignment model provides all the team integration benefits of a direct hire at a fraction of the cost.

-ROI Calculation: Switching to Remote QA from India
+What Is the ROI of Switching to Remote QA from India?

 Production Bug Cost Reduction: Research on software defect economics consistently shows that bugs caught in QA cost 10–30x less to fix than bugs caught in production.
 A QA engineer at $375–$550/week can prevent $50,000–$200,000/year in production incident costs depending on release velocity and application complexity.